 - In response to his mother’s tears, the boy is quick to rebuke the psychiatrist, perceiving him (i.e. the psychiatrist) to be ‘yet another man hurting his mother.’

 - This event then opens up the opportunity for the psychiatrist to discuss with the boy and the mother that such hypervigilance reflected by the boy’s quickness to rebuke the psychiatrist was quite understandable given how he (i.e. the boy) would have had to have learned to become hypervigilant whilst living with the physically abusive man as a matter of self-preservation so that now such behaviour had become automatic in situations in which he perceives himself or his mother to be under threat (whether the ‘threat’ is real or imagined).

 - In other words, his hypervigilance has become an unconsciously motivated survival response in situations which remind him, even on an unconscious level, of the danger once posed to him and his mother by the physically abusive man who used to live with them.

-Armed with this information, the psychiatrist, during further sessions, is then able to develop a meaningful relationship with the boy and his mother and help them to understand the reasons behind his (i.e. the boy’s) behavior (chaotic, angry, hypervigilant etc) and talk through his issues.
-In this way, the boy is able to gain insight into his own psychological issues which, in turn, leads to an improvement both in his behavior and in how he feels about himself.
-And this is achieved without the need of a diagnosis or medication.
+Armed with this information, the psychiatrist, during further sessions, is then able to develop a meaningful relationship with the boy and his mother and help them to understand the reasons behind his (i.e. the boy’s) behaviour (chaotic, angry, hypervigilant etc) and talk through his issues.
+In this way, the boy is able to gain insight into his own psychological issues which, in turn, leads to an improvement both in his behaviour and in how he feels about himself.
+And this is achieved without the need for a diagnosis or medication.